-Hyperparathyroidism occurs when an excess of parathyroid hormone is released by the parathyroid glands in the neck.
+Hyperparathyroidism occurs when too much parathyroid hormone is released by the parathyroid glands in the neck.
 It generally leads to high levels of calcium in the blood.
-This can cause various symptoms, commonly tiredness, feeling sick (nausea sick), being sick (vomiting), kidney stones and bone pains.
+This can cause various symptoms, commonly tiredness, feeling sick (nausea), being sick (vomiting), kidney stones and bone pains.
 It can usually be treated with surgery.

 What is hyperparathyroidism?

 Your body has four parathyroid glands.
 They are small, pea-sized glands, located in your neck just behind your butterfly-shaped thyroid gland.
 Two parathyroid glands lie behind each 'wing' of your thyroid gland.